hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 2. When a roster is no longer stored in the state, the corresponding key material should be removed.
 3. Every roster that has become active after the TSS Genesis process must have sufficient key material to be able to recover the ledger id.

+##### Partial Ledger Signatures

+For a configured number of rounds, share signatures on a message are stored in the state until a threshold number of them have been collected to produce the ledger id.
+Each time a signature on a message is added to the collection, the round counter resets.
+Once the ledger id is produced, it is stored with the other signatures and no new signatures are added to the collection.
+Once a configured number of rounds have passed after the last signature added to a collection for a message, the signatures are removed from the state.

 #### New or Updated Components